 As Sylvester whispers to Malcom, Speedy, naturally wants to know what its all about.
 Sylvester won’t share, so Speedy tries to play it cool by saying he has his own secret.
 Better than theirs, and he keeps it under his sombrero.
 He asks the two to not peek while he naps.
 Sylvester is angry at the suggestion He would never go over there, peek under the hat, and learn what is under it.
 That’s why he has a falcon to get it for him.
 (He’s also abashed at how dumb Speedy was to trust him with his hat.)
 The secret: a firecracker.

 Malcom is ready to call it quits as any non-anthropomorphic predator would.
 Sylvester can’t let him do that.
 It’s an insult to his species.
 Surely the next chase will be a success!
 Actually, Speedy has a trick ready.
 Pouring salt on the bird’s tail feathers.
 As the legend typically goes, this should immobilize the bird.
 Malcom looks scared, but Sylvester pours some of the seasoning on his own tail to prove the claim as false.
-(Although, as mammal, it should have no effect anyway.
-Would this trick work on any and all birds?
-From choughs to tinamous?
+Although, as mammal, it should have no effect anyway.
+(Would that trick work on any and all birds from choughs to tinamous?
 Science should look into this.)

 According to Speedy, as soon as they wiggle their rear ends, their tails will fall off.
-They give it a try, and it works!
+(Oh.
+That wasn’t what I was expecting) They give it a try, and it works!
 They are officially tailless!
 (From Malcom, this is really just an embarrassing inconvenience.
 Sylvester just lost a limb.)
 The two have no choice, but to head back to town for glue.
 As for Speedy?
 He really should have kept that salt in a safer location.
-It pours on his tail, works his magic, and he has no choice but to follow his pursuers back to town.
+It pours on his tail, works its magic, and he has no choice but to follow his pursuers back to town.